verbal-noun/terrain-generation-unity/README.md

         .
         .
 ```
-From above, we perform the square steps every alternating "dim" rows, as better explained in the following diagram:
+From above, we perform the square steps every alternating `dim` rows, as better explained in the following diagram:

 <p align="center">
   <img src="Images/Square-Step-Diagram.png"  width="300" >